e-tidemo/workplace-survey/README.md

 ![problems terminal in VSCode](documentation/testing-vscode.png)

-The app was also puth through a lighthouse testing:
+The app was also puth through a lighthouse testing with the following results:

 ![Lighthouse testing](documentation/lighthouse-workplace.png)